DougTrajano/ToChiquinho/docs/dataset/annotation.en.md

 The inter-annotator agreement varies depending on the task.
 Basically, each comment will be tagged by two judges, if they disagree, a third annotator will be used to decide the annotation.

+We will provide the Kappa statistic that measures the agreement between the annotators.

 ## Who are qualified annotators?

 A qualified annotator must have the following attributes: